 From Ohio History Central

-The Seneca Native American people living in Ohio during the eighteenth and nineteenth centuries were related to the Seneca tribe of New York.
+The Seneca people living in Ohio during the eighteenth and nineteenth centuries were related to the Seneca tribe of New York.
 The Seneca in New York were one of the most powerful members of the Iroquois confederacy.
-The Ohio Seneca natives spoke the Iroquois language.
-Many of these Senecas left New York, hoping to find a better life in the Ohio Country.
+As the westernmost members of the Iroquois Confederacy, the Seneca were known as the "Keepers of the Western Door."
+The Ohio Seneca spoke the Iroquois language. <p>Many of these the group that became known as the Ohio Seneca left New York, hoping to find a better life in the Ohio Country.
 Upon arriving in Ohio, these natives had limited contact with their original tribe in New York.
-They formed their own political system that was completely separate from the Senecas in New York.
+They formed their own political system that was quite separate from that of the main Seneca nation in New York.
 The Ohio Senecas also joined with the Algonquian tribes of the Ohio Country in their wars with the Iroquois.
-The Ohio Senecas probably included more than just Senecas from New York.
-The Ohio Seneca tribe also probably included Seneca-Cayuga natives, Erie natives, Conestoga natives, and the remnants of several other tribes.
+The Ohio Seneca probably included more than just Senecas from New York.
+The Ohio Seneca tribe also probably included members of the Seneca-Cayuga nation (historically referred to by the exonym "Mingo,") the Erie nation, the Conestoga nation, with members from several other tribes.

 - Hurt, R. Douglas.
 The Ohio Frontier: Crucible of the Old Northwest, 1720-1830.
 Bloomington, IN: Indiana University Press, 1996.